Hatay Province: Hatay Province of Turkey

 On 29 June 1939, following a referendum, Hatay became a Turkish province.
 This referendum has been labelled both "phoney" and "rigged", and is seen as a way for the French to cede the area to Turkey, in the hope that they would turn on Hitler.
 For the referendum, Turkey moved tens of thousands of Turks into Alexandretta so they could vote.
-These Turks were born in Hatay but now they were living in other regions of Turkey.
 In two government communiqués which were issued in 1937 and 1938, the Turkish government asked all local government authorities to make lists of all of their employees who were originally from Hatay.
 Those employees whose names were listed were then sent to Hatay so they could register as citizens and vote.

 Syrian President Hashim al-Atassi resigned in protest at continued French intervention in Syrian affairs, maintaining that the French were obliged to refuse the annexation under the Franco-Syrian Treaty of Independence of 1936.

 The Hassa district of Gaziantep, Dörtyol district (Erzin was nahiya of it) of Adana were then incorporated into Hatay.
 As a result of the annexation, a number of demographic changes occurred in Hatay.
 During the six months following the annexation, inhabitants over the age of 18 were given the right to choose between staying and becoming Turkish citizens, or emigrating to the French Mandate of Syria or Greater Lebanon and acquiring French citizenship.
 If they chose to emigrate, they were given 18 months to bring in their movable assets and establish themselves in their new states.
 Almost half of the Sunni Arabs left.
 Many Armenians also left and 1,068 Armenian families were relocated from the six Armenian villages of Musa Dagh to the Beqaa Valley which is located in Lebanon.
 Many of these Armenians had fled for their lives and settled in the French Mandate of Syria because they were survivors of the genocide which had previously been committed by the Ottoman Empire.
 The total number of people who left for Syria was estimated to be 50,000 including 22,000 Armenians, 10,000 Alawites, 10,000 Sunni Arabs and 5,000 Arab Christians.